xinwenfu/VChat_LTER/README.md

 # VChat LTER Exploit: Character Restrictions

-*Notice*: The following exploit, and its procedures are based on the original [Blog](https://fluidattacks.com/blog/vulnserver-lter-seh/).
+*Notice*: The following exploit and its procedures are based on the original [Blog](https://fluidattacks.com/blog/vulnserver-lter-seh/).
 When using Windows 10 the Manual encoding section required modification.
 ___

 During this exploit we will use techniques to overcome character restrictions on the input we provide to the target application, these are known as "Bad Characters" when exploiting remote processes over a TCP or UDP connection.
 In this case our limitations are imposed not only by the fact our communications are interpreted as strings, and the characteristics of the functions used to handle them (*strncpy* and *strcpy*).
 But also by the way the `LTER` function manipulates the strings; in this way we need to make more explicit use of encoders to ensure our payload is preserved.
 Encoders are used to modify a given binary to be encoded as some other set of bytes that can be transformed back into their original state.
-A decoding function is them appended to the front of our transformed shellcode that will in some manner reconstruct the original binary that we originally used as input to the encoder.
+A decoding function is then appended to the front of our transformed shellcode that will, in some manner, reconstruct the original binary that we originally used as input to the encoder.

-Unlike in previous exploits the main hurdle will not be space limitations on the stack, but the characters we are able to use in the exploit.
-At first glace this may not seem to be a big issue; However, as all of the assembly code is interpreted as machine code, each of which is represented as a character in our data this may limit not only the instructions available to us, but also the constant values we may use in the shell code.
+Unlike in previous exploits, the main hurdle will not be space limitations on the stack but the characters we are able to use in the exploit.
+At first glance, this may not seem to be a big issue; However, as all of the assembly code is interpreted as machine code, each of which is represented as a character in our data, this may limit not only the instructions available to us but also the constant values we may use in the shell code.

 **Note**: The final exploitation (Shellcode) is not working for unknown reasons at this time (Decoding is successful!).
 All other steps work as needed.

-**Notice**: Please setup the Windows and Linux systems as described in [SystemSetup](./SystemSetup/README.md)!
+**Notice**: Please set up the Windows and Linux systems as described in [SystemSetup](./SystemSetup/README.md)!
 ## Exploitation
 ### PreExploitation
 1. **Windows**: Setup Vchat.
-   1. Compile VChat and it's dependencies if they has not already been compiled.
+   1. Compile VChat and its dependencies if they have not already been compiled.
 This is done with mingw.
       1. Create the essfunc object File.
 		```powershell
 		# Compile Essfunc Object file